Are you looking to partner with a PPC agency for your law firm’s needs? In this article, we go over the questions you need to ask before deciding.

 - What software and tools do they use?

-Cutting edge software for all steps of your law firm’s PPC, starting from the keywords research and going to analytics, is what makes your campaigns targeted and more efficient.
+Cutting edge software for all steps of your law firm’s PPC, from keyword research to analytics, is what makes your campaigns targeted and more efficient.
 We use multiple sophisticated tools that make your campaigns reach their full potential, including CallRail, Optmyzr, and Unbounce.

 Tip: Ask and insist on this question.
-Don’t expect to get a complete list of every tool an agency uses, but there’s no reason why not to give you some examples of tools for your legal digital marketing.
+Don’t expect to get a complete list of every tool an agency uses; however, there’s no reason why they shouldn’t give you some examples of tools they’d use for your legal digital marketing.
 Agencies are often proud of their sophisticated software, so look for partner badges on the agency’s website.